 “Your Highness, that is quite the entourage!”

 Which isn’t surprising given the all-star cast that has poured heart and soul into this production.
 Chadwick Boseman as the now “King” T’Challa, will find himself surrounded by strong female leads.
 Such as The Walking Dead’s Danai Gurira in the role of Okoye, the general of the Dora Milaje, Lupita Nyong’o as Nakia, an effective spy, powerful allies, and epic love interest, and super sassy, science saturated, little sister Princess Shuri portrayed by Letitia Wright.

 Erik Killmonger: I want the throne!”

 While it seems the hero side of this production is stacked, our standard one film villains definitely put up a fight.
-When a bit too easy to hate, but illegally sexy Erik Killmonger portrayed by Michael B Jordan, teams up with Ulysses Claude, played by Andy Serkis, to take his bloodright challenge for the throne of Wakanada, things get primitive by both Wakandian and American standards.
-Even with bit of forced foreshadowing, this film is sure to spawn a sequel with the plot and characters marketable continuity alone.
-The beautifully conveyed statement Marvel has given audiences throughout the series reamines true in this production as well, it is easier to be a good person than a good leader a good person can lead, but a good person who can lead others to good is a hero.
+When illegally sexy Erik Killmonger, portrayed by Michael B Jordan, teams up with Ulysses Claude, played by Andy Serkis, to take his blood right challenge for the throne of Wakanda, things get primitive by both Wakandian and American standards.
+Even with a bit of forced foreshadowing and the formulaic end battle Marvel is known for, this film is sure to spawn a sequel with the plot and characters marketable continuity alone.
+The beautifully conveyed statement Marvel has given audiences throughout the series remains true in this production as well, it is easier to be a good person than a good leader a good person can lead, but a good person who can lead others to good is a hero.